unnus/unnus/content/medical/healthcare-marketing-the-definitive-guide-2021.md

 I would be remiss if I talked about text-based ads without mentioning their counterpart, video ads.

-According to a recent [marketing report](https://animoto.com/blog/news/social-video-trends-consumers-2020), video ads were the number **#1** way people discovered a brand they later purchased from.
+According to a recent marketing report Animoto Company, video ads were the number **#1** way people discovered a brand they later purchased from.
 And with video platforms like Youtube generating billions of hours worth of watch time (daily), video advertising is a huge marketing opportunity for medical businesses to jump on.

 While video ads take more time to produce than text-based ads, they offer higher ROI and a skyrocketing engagement rate.
-In addition, your campaigns are [69% more likely](https://www.smallbizgenius.net/by-the-numbers/video-marketing-statistics/) to be consumed by your patients in a video format than they are in a text.
+In addition, your campaigns are 69% more likely to be consumed by your patients in a video format than they are in a text.

 A great example of this is SickKids Hospital’s video ad titled “SickKids goes All In”.
 This ad campaign managed to result in a **21%** increase in online donations and the hospital hit its best fundraising year in history with $145M raised.